kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

 ORDER BY ActivityDate

-3) We merged the hourly calories, intensities and steps data into a single table using JOIN via SQL:
+### Step 3 - Merged the hourly calories, intensities and steps data into a single table using JOIN:

 SELECT
  hourly_calories.Id AS id,